Mikhail Rasputin: Fictional character biography

-Once back, however, Mikhail found it hard to adjust, and eventually went crazy, hearing and seeing his dead companions and loved ones in his mind, torturing him.
-He escaped the X-Mansion and fled into the near tunnels, where he met and set himself up as leader of the Morlocks, the tunnel-dwelling mutants beneath New York City.
-However after a battle with the X-Men, he collapsed and flooded the Morlocks' home.
+With help from the X-Men, Mikhail returns to Earth.
+However, he struggles to adjust and begins hearing and seeing visions of his dead companions and loved ones.
+He escapes from the X-Mansion and flees into the nearby tunnels, where he becomes leader of the Morlocks.
+After a battle with the X-Men, Mikhail floods the Morlocks' tunnels and is presumed dead.